2018 CSA Pricing

 We also offer "Chomper" and "Nibbler" CSA shares - receive the same box of produce as our regular members for shorter periods of time.
 The Chomper is four weeks, ideal for those who travel frequently - choose a full or half share for the month of July, August, or September.
 If you would like to sample our CSA and find out what it's all about, sign up for the Nibbler, our one week share.

-New for 2017: our Quarter Share is the answer to those of you that have asked for a smaller share over the years.
-If you have a busy summer schedule, not much time to cook, or you just want to sample our weekly CSA, this is the share for you! go to our "What You Get in a Share" page for packlist comparisons.
+Our Quarter Share is the answer for those of you that have asked for a smaller share over the years.
+If you have a busy summer schedule, not much time to cook, or you just want to sample our weekly CSA, this is the share for you!
+Go to our "What You Get in a Share" page for packlist comparisons.
 Our Quarter Share is delivered "Market Style".
 This means we bring boxes of each fruit and vegetable, with a list of what goes in your box (1 bag peas, 1 head lettuce, etc.).
 You select from the box of lettuce, the box peas, etc, and pack it in your own bag to take home.
 (Half Share and Full Share boxes arrive at pickup locations already packed in our reusable boxes.)

 - When can I sign up?

 Our online store will open on February 1st.
 You can sign up anytime after that, until the season ends in mid-November

 - Sign-up Bonuses, New for 2019: Sign up by April 1st and receive a coupon book, and a free annual six pack of your choice (flowers, vegetable plants, or herbs) as an early sign up bonus.

 - Sign up by May 1st and receive a free annual six pack of your choice.

 - We reserve a place for all of last-season’s members until mid-March.
 Remaining memberships are available on a first come, first served

 basis.
 Send us an email to be added to our mailing list and we’ll keep you in the loop! email@example.com